Gravity affects us all

 You can do the simple ‘Pencil Test’ at home by trying to hold a pencil HORIZONTALLY in the fold under your breast.
 If the pencil keeps falling away, you don’t need a Breast Lift.
 If the pencil stays in place then it’s an indication that you may need a Breast Lift.

-The Difference between a Breast Lift and a Breast Lift with Breast Augmentation
+The Difference between a Breast Lift and a Breast Lift with Implants

-If, however, you ALSO want to increase the size of your breasts at the same time, then you will need a Breast Lift (Mastopexy) PLUS a Breast Augmentation with implants.
+If, however, you ALSO want to increase the size of your breasts at the same time, then you will need a Breast Lift PLUS Implants.
 This combined procedure is called an ‘Augmentation Mastopexy’.
 It is a more involved and longer procedure than a simple Mastopexy.

 Am I covered by Medicare/Private Health Insurance?

-With a Breast Lift, you could be eligible for a Medicare Rebate if you have major sagging and you are more than 1 year but less than 7 years since your last pregnancy.
+With a Breast Lift, you could be eligible for a Medicare Rebate if you meet Medicare’s strict criteria of eligibility.

-While this only covers a fraction of the total cost, if you also have Private Hospital Insurance you may also be able to claim a variable portion of your Hospital Fees depending on your Fund and your Level of Cover.
+While any Medicare Rebate would cover only a fraction of the total cost, if you also have Private Hospital Insurance you may also be able to claim a variable portion of your Hospital Fees depending on your Fund and your Level of Cover.